great-expectations/great_expectations/docs/docusaurus/docs/cloud/validations/manage_validations.md

 6. Optional.
 Click **Share** to copy the URL for the Validation Results and share them with another GX Cloud user.

-## Run a Validation on a Data Asset containing a splitter
+## Run a Validation on a Data Asset containing partitions

-When you connect to a Data Asset, you can add a splitter to create Expectations and run validations on subsets of Data Asset records.
-If you've added a splitter, you can run a Validation on the latest Batch of data, or you can select a specific year, year and month, or year, month, and day period for the Validation.
+When you connect to a Data Asset, you can add a partition to create Expectations and run validations on subsets of Data Asset records.
+If you've added a partition, you can run a Validation on the latest Batch of data, or you can select a specific year, year and month, or year, month, and day period for the Validation.

-To make the identification of Data Assets containing splitters easier, a label with splitter information appears next to the Data Asset name on the **Data Assets** page.
+To make the identification of Data Assets containing partitions easier, a label with partition information appears next to the Data Asset name on the **Data Assets** page.

 1. In GX Cloud, click **Data Assets**.